losedraw/Google-Minesweeper-Solver/README.md

 4. Make sure your browser zoom is on default settings.
 5. Press Start or 'q' to start the solver.
 Press 'q' again to stop the program.

+**Note 1**: The calibration values do not save through different sessions of the program.
+Make sure to re-calibrate on each launch.
+I will make this more convenient in a future update.
+Sorry for the inconvenience.
-**Note**: If it doesn't work, try to use manual calibration and move your mouse to the top-leftmost point of the top-leftmost tile.
+**Note 2**: If the program doesn't work, try to use manual calibration and move your mouse to the top-leftmost point of the top-leftmost tile.
 Use the arrow keys to adjust your cursor.
 If it still doesn't work, it might be because your monitor is not 1920x1080.
 I will fix this in a future update.
 Sorry for any inconveniences.
+You can also try to change the preset values in `minesweeper.py`.

 Use the following global hotkeys: